webpy/webpy.github.com/cookbook/xmlfiles.md

     <Status>$code</Status>
     </RequestNotification-Response>

 To serve this file, create a standard Web.Py program (i.e. response.py) and use the following code.
-Be aware that you should use <code>web.header('Content-Type', 'text/xml')</code> to tell the client that you are sending a XML file.
+Be aware that you should use `web.header('Content-Type', 'text/xml')` to tell the client that you are sending a XML file.
 (You don't need to set the header explicitly for XML files if your template file has the ``.xml`` extension.)

     import web